grafana/agent/docs/sources/flow/reference/components/prometheus.scrape.md

 metrics from a given set of _targets_.
 Each scrape target is defined as a set of key-value pairs called _labels_.
-The set of targets can either be _static_, or dynamically provided periodically by a service disovery component such as `discovery.kubernetes`.
+The set of targets can either be _static_, or dynamically provided periodically by a service discovery component such as `discovery.kubernetes`.
 The special label `__address__` _must always_ be present and corresponds to the `<host>:<port>` that is used for the scrape request.